simondanielsson/SEB-OpenQA/README.md

-# SEB-workspace
+# SEB-OpenQA

-This is a temporary workspace for a Master's thesis conducted for SEB.
+This is a repository for open-domain question-answering (OpenQA) systems, containing a pipeline for evaluating system configurations on labeled OpenQA datasets.
+It is built upon the `farm-haystack` package by _deepset_, and was developed during the Master's thesis project _Question-answering in the Financial Domain_ at The Factulty of Engineering at Lund University in conjunction with the bank _SEB_.
+See below for authors.
+See [this repo](https://github.com/simondanielsson/SEB-OpenQA-app) for a QA application built upon this thesis' work.

 ### 1. The ORQA pipeline

 :checkered_flag: The goal of an open-retrieval question-answering (ORQA) system is to answer a given question using a (potentially huge) collection of documents.
+Our pipelines can be either
-Our pipeline is extractive, meaning answer is a minimal span containing the answer to the question, found in one of the documents.
+- **extractive**, meaning answer is a minimal span containing the answer to the question, found in one of the documents, or
+- **generative**, meaning the answer is generated from a prompt containing a question, documents, instructions, and/or examples.

 #### 1.1 Format

+#### Evaluation pipeline with `haystack`'s evaluation script

+The pipeline takes a experiment and pipeline configuration, and outputs performance scores across a dataset in json.

+##### Inference pipeline with official evaluation scripts

-The ORQA pipeline inputs a SQuAD-like ORQA dataset (like *Natural Questions*), and outputs results to `evaluation/output/<dataset_name>/<date_and_time>/`.
+The OpenQA pipeline inputs a SQuAD-like ORQA dataset (like *Natural Questions*), and outputs results to `evaluation/output/<dataset_name>/<date_and_time>/`.
 The results include the predictions, experiment configurations, and metadata (such as inference runtime).